mongodb/genny/docs/using.md

 ### What is AutoRun?

 AutoRun was a utility to allow workload authors to determine scheduling of their workloads without having to commit to a separate repo.
-Autorun is now deprecated, and any modifications to what Genny tasks should run should happen in the Evergreen Configuration found in the [DSI Repo](https://github.com/10gen/dsi/tree/master/evergreen/system_perf).
+Autorun is now deprecated, and any modifications regarding which Genny tasks to run should happen in the Evergreen Configuration found in the [DSI Repo](https://github.com/10gen/dsi/tree/master/evergreen/system_perf).

 ### Configuring AutoRun